GitMirroring/gnuboot/site/faq.md

 <https://github.com/corna/me_cleaner>\
-NOTE: on those systems, the ME firmware is still needed in the boot flash, and since it is a binary blob, those systems are not supported in Libreboot.
+NOTE: on those systems, the ME firmware is still needed in the boot flash, and since it is a binary blob, those systems are not supported in GNU Boot.

-On all Libreboot systems that have an Intel ME in it (GM45+ICH9M laptops and X4X+ICH10 desktops), the ME firmware is not needed in the boot flash.
+On all GNU Boot systems that have an Intel ME in it (GM45+ICH9M laptops and X4X+ICH10 desktops), the ME firmware is not needed in the boot flash.
 Either a modified descriptor is used, which disables the ME and removes the region for it in the boot flash, or a descriptorless setup is used.